Local Balance Calibration for Nonparametric Propensity Score Estimation: The Proposed Methodology

 \subsection{Sufficient and necessary conditions for the propensity scores}

-Consider a mapping $S = S(\bZ)$ from a set of covariates $\bZ$ to a probability $S$, where $S \in (0,1)$, analogous to the range of a propensity score.
+To establish a rigorous foundation for nonparametric PS estimation, we consider a mapping $S = S(\boldsymbol Z)$ from a set of covariates $\boldsymbol Z$ to a probability $S$, where $S \in (0,1)$.
+To simplify the notation, we omit the subscript $i$ here when referring to random variables of a generic subject.
 Our objective is to delineate the specific conditions under which $S$ qualifies as a propensity score.
-An natural choice is the equation $S = E( T | \bZ )$, which is the definition of the propensity score.
-This mapping can be learned through various binary models of regressing $T$ on $\bZ$, such as logistic regression, random forests, or neural networks.
-However, it is crucial to recognize that propensity scores estimated via these methods can be unstable near $0$ or $1$ or suffer from model misspecification.
-These problems can result in covariate imbalance or render IPW estimator inconsistent and biased \citep{kang2007demystifying, robins1994estimation, li2021propensity}.
-To address this, we introduce sufficient and necessary conditions for propensity score, which provides guidance and constraints on an alternative approach to propensity score estimation:
+A natural choice is the standard definition $S = E( T | \boldsymbol Z )$.
+This mapping can be learned through various binary models of regressing $T$ on $\boldsymbol Z$, such as logistic regression, random forests, or neural networks.
+However, parametric models risk misspecification, while nonparametric models do not guarantee covariate balance, both of which could result in biased treatment effect estimates \citep{kang2007demystifying, li2021propensity}.
+We address these limitations by establishing the following characterization: